jakobzhao/geog595/05_viz/readme.md

 * Kent, A. J. (2018) Form follows feedback: rethinking cartographic communication.
 Westminster Papers in Communication and Culture, 13 (2). pp. 96-112.

+**Extending readings**

+* MacEachren, A.M. and Kraak, M.J., 2001.
+Research challenges in geovisualization.
+Cartography and geographic information science, 28(1), pp.3-12.

 ## Deliverables

 ### Letter of Intent